aReinoso007/seasons/README.md

     propName: 'default value'
 }
 ```
-### Notes on Render Method 🎃
-The render method must not have multiple return statements rather utilize helper functions to do the heavy lifting or conditional logic.
 ## Component lifeCycle 🔃
 * Constructor:
     for state init, init data loading (calling APIs).
 First function that gets called